smcpeak/smflex/flex.md

 Often, such as in some of the examples above, you wind up writing a whole bunch of rules all preceded by the same start condition(s).
-Flex makes this a little easier and cleaner by introducing a notion of start condition *scope.* A start condition scope is begun with:
+Flex makes this a little easier and cleaner by introducing a notion of start condition *scope*.
+A start condition scope is begun with:

         <SCs>{

-where *SCs* is a list of one or more start conditions.
+where `SCs` is a list of one or more start conditions.
 Inside the start condition scope, every rule automatically has the prefix *&lt;SCs&gt;* applied to it, until a *'}'* which matches the initial *'{'.* So, for example,